crum7/all-command-generator/README.md

 - Behaviour and comments can be customised in `js/live2d.js`.
 - The model adapts to the selected theme (dark / light / meme) and keeps animation quality high by rendering at double density.
 - The bundled model is 「桃瀬ひより」 provided on the official Live2D sample page (https://www.live2d.com/learn/sample/).
+- The canvas ships disabled so it never interferes with the UI; enable interactions by removing the `live2d-disabled` class on `#live2d-container` if you want the character to respond to clicks.

 If you prefer a static UI, you can hide the container by removing or commenting out the block around `#live2d-container` in `index.html`.